novaeco-tech/novachem/README.md

 # NovaChem Sector

 Welcome to the `NovaChem` Vertical Sector.
-Sustainable chemical processes, leasing models.
+Chemical leasing models and hazardous material tracking.